 We are also a member of a particular Anabaptist branch - the Mennonite Brethren - which brings evangelical aspects to our identity.
 In this we value the authority of the Bible, the new birth, service and mission, and personal spiritual development.
 In addition, and along with many contemporary evangelicals, the Idea states that we value the "practice of reconciliation and love in settings of violence, oppression and injustice."
 Both our Anabaptist and evangelical heritages call us to reach out to people of the diverse communities around us.

-As an multi-denominational university, FPU seeks to be centered upon Christ and His church.
-It also means that each party to multi-denominational conversations and relationships both contributes to and receives from other branches of the Christian family who build on their own traditions and convictions.
+As an ecumenical university, FPU seeks to be centered upon Christ and His church.
+It also means that each party to ecumenical conversations and relationships both contributes to and receives from other branches of the Christian family who build on their own traditions and convictions.

 These three aspects of our Christian identity means, then, that we hold to a holistic and integrative understanding of our faith.
 As the Idea states, "All authentic knowledge and experience are unified under God."
 Implicit in this inclusive notion is a rejection of any mono-cultural or ethnocentric approach to curriculum, programs or pedagogy.
 It also means that the University is committed to an ethic of service that unites theory with practice.
 Service implies that we as a Christian higher education community reach out to various racial/ethnic communities such as Hispanics, African Americans, and Southeast Asians, through intentional diversity initiatives in student recruitment, retention, and matriculation, who represent a major part of our region as well as staff, faculty, and administrative recruitment, hiring, retention, and promotion.
 Within our region, many students from diverse backgrounds come from families and communities in which they are the first to attend college.
 Hence, this suggests that FPU must become more of a safe place and space for diverse students to thrive.
 We must also be mindful of the ways in which various students' communities and values differ from the white cultural values and experiences so prominent within higher education.
 As an institutional and communal expression of the Kingdom of God, we are invited and challenged to reach across the boundaries of race, socioeconomics, ethnicity, sex, religious faith, personal sexual and marital differences, physical abilities and all other boundaries that divide people from each other.